 The design for each piece is born out of the natural structure and properties of the material, making each piece completely unique.
 Tristan also sources old fishing boats which are recycled into beautiful seating and furniture for the home and garden.
 Again, the original shape and identity of the boat influences the new design, thereby ensuring that the new piece retains the soul of its previous life.

 Standard designs are available to purchase, or, if you can’t find exactly what you’re looking for, Tristan creates bespoke pieces to suit individual requirements.

-Another signature ranges is his old boat seating and furniture.
+Another signature range is his old boat seating and furniture.
 No two boat designs are the same; each boat used is slightly different in shape, colour, and individual appeal which has been shaped and moulded over the years by the sea.
 It is this unique identity that we aim to carry through into the boat’s new life.

 Tristan regularly exhibits at some of the UK’s most prestigious home and garden design exhibitions, with his main event of the year being Chelsea Flower Show.
 The products are regularly purchased by high profile buyers and celebrities who enjoy the individuality of the work – each piece is exclusive to the buyer and cannot be fully replicated.
 Tristan won awards at many RHS shows across the country and has been used by companies such as Sunseeker Yachts in large exhibitions and events.